 When you cannot send emails:

-- A mailing list was bought or rented from a seller with a good reputation.
+- The mailing list was bought or rented from a seller with a good reputation.

-- Email addresses belong to participants of exhibitions or conferences.
+- Email addresses belonging to participants of exhibitions or conferences.
 This is not a legal mailing list, no matter what sponsors tell you.

-When you may send emails but should be alert to the nuances:
+When you may send emails but should be aware of the nuances:

-- People have subscribed on your website or online store, but you have not emailed them for a while.
+- People have subscribed to your emails on your website, but you have not emailed them for a while.
 There is a chance that they have forgotten you, so it’s better to start with a request to re-subscribe.

-Take a look at the full list of what is considered to be permission to send emails.
+Take a look at the full list of what is considered permission to send emails.

 Verify email addresses on your mailing list

-Invalid email addresses on your mailing list can result in high spam placement rate.
+Invalid email addresses on your mailing list can result in a high spam placement rate.
 Mailbox providers are more likely to block your sending IP address if you are ignoring repeated delivery errors and continue to send emails to invalid recipients.
-It’s a sound reason to establish and maintain good mailing list hygiene practices.

 - Deliverable.
 This status means that recipients’ emails are valid.